VadisettyRahul/QuantumInterview_AI/README.md

 ## 📝 Conclusion

-The Advanced Interview Responder with AI is a valuable tool for anyone looking to enhance their interview skills and communication abilities.
+The Quantum_Interview_AI with AI is a valuable tool for anyone looking to enhance their interview skills and communication abilities.
 By combining AI-generated responses with a teleprompter interface, it provides users with a unique and effective way to prepare for and navigate interviews confidently.

 ## 📜 License